unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 16 (15,000 XP)

 **_Magic Resistance_**.
-The marilith has advantage on saving throws against spells and other magical effects.
+The marilith has advantage on saving throws against spells and other tek effects.

 **_Magic Weapons_**.
 The marilith’s weapon attacks are magical.